 A key difference between a formal and casual table setting is the use of charger plates – a large, decorative base setting on top of which other dinnerware is placed.

 This setting is the best option for a six-course meal and caters for an appetizer, soup, salad, a starch, a protein, and, of course, a decadent dessert.

 - Place a crisp tablecloth on the table (the colors of formal dining are white, ivory, ecru and sometimes pastel).
-Expert tip: for continuity, match the color of the napkins to the tablecloth.
+Expert Advice: For continuity, match the color of the napkins to the tablecloth.

-- Follow the above steps 1-3 for a casual setting.
+- Follow steps 1 through 3 for a casual setting.

-- This is where the formal setting branches from its casual counterpart.
-For silverware on the right side, place silverware in this order, from the inside out: a dinner knife, salad knife, soup spoon, and teaspoon.
+- Place silverware on the right side in this order, from the inside out: a dinner knife, salad knife, soup spoon, and teaspoon.

 - All flatware should be evenly spaced, and the bottoms should line up with the bottom of the serving plate.

 - The dessert spoon should be placed directly above the serving plate, in horizontal alignment with the handle facing the right.